 It is not necessary to prove that the owner was negligent, and this negligence caused the attack.
-You or your lawyer must simply show that you were lawfully on the property at the time of the attack, that you did not instigate the attack, and that the dog caused your injuries.
+You or your dog bite lawyer must simply show that you were lawfully on the property at the time of the attack, that you did not instigate the attack, and that the dog caused your injuries.

 If the dog had bitten someone before, for example, the owner should have taken steps to prevent a second incident.
 Yet in Ohio, this burden of proof does not exist.
 The strict liability dog bite statute makes it easier for victims to recover compensation from pet owners.

-What to Do After a Dog Bite
+What Do I After a Dog Bite in Columbus?

-After a dog causes you or a loved one serious injury in Columbus, remain calm and notify the authorities.
+After a dog causes you or a loved one serious injury in Columbus, remain calm, and notify the authorities.
 Call 911 if someone is in immediate danger.
 Otherwise, call your local animal control agency to file an official complaint against the dog.
 Record a description of the dog and its owner.
 Get the dog owner’s full name and contact information.
 Take photographs of your injuries and keep copies of your medical records.
 Collecting evidence from the scene will help your case later.

 Seek immediate medical care for your injuries.
 Dog bite injuries such as puncture wounds and lacerations are at high risk of infection.
 They need proper medical care and antibiotics.
 You may also need shots to prevent dog-carried diseases, such as rabies.
-Once you are on the mend, contact a dog bite attorney near you.
-A lawyer can review your incident, help you collect evidence to support your case, and file a claim on your behalf with the Franklin County courts.
+Once you are on the mend, contact a Columbus dog bite attorney near you.
+A Columbus dog bite lawyer can review your incident, help you collect evidence to support your case, and file a claim on your behalf with the Franklin County courts.